Skip to content

 2. Select MSPs Let You Leverage DoD-Specific Industry Expertise and Experience

-An MSP with DoD-specific industry expertise will have a deep understanding of the CMMC framework and will always be up-to-date on the latest changes and interpretations of the standard.
-At IsI, for instance, we have over 300 years of combined industrial security experience, and we’ve worked with over 900 DIB clients.
-MSPs with that level of industry-specific expertise know how to navigate the audit and assessment process and have access to specialized security tools and technologies specifically designed for DIB clients.
-Partnering with a specialized MSP lets your IT professionals enhance their own understanding of the DoD-specific security landscape.
+An MSP with DoD-specific industry expertise will have a deep understanding of the CMMC framework, including what is considered in scope for a CMMC Level 2 environment and how to protect CUI and other sensitive data.
+At ISI, for instance, we have over 300 years of combined industrial security experience and have worked with more than 900 DIB clients.
+Partnering with a specialized MSP like ISI allows your IT professionals to strengthen their own understanding of the DoD-specific security landscape while reinforcing the shared responsibility model between contractor, subcontractors, and external partners.

 3. MSPs Can Simplify Compliance Reporting